Dewi-Amaliah/datain/README.md

 This repository contains the R markdown template for monthly bulletin of Thematic  Big Data Analysis published by Statistical Model Development Division in Statistics Indonesia.
-This is built by forking the and adapted [`example-rmd-templates` by Dr. Michael Harper](https://github.com/dr-harper/example-rmd-templates) and also adpated from [`monash::memo` template by Rob J. Hyndman](https://github.com/numbats/monash).
+This is built by forking the repo of [`example-rmd-templates` by Dr. Michael Harper](https://github.com/dr-harper/example-rmd-templates) and also adpated from [`monash::memo` template by Rob J. Hyndman](https://github.com/numbats/monash).

 **Prerequsuite: Familiarity with R and Rmarkdown**